 More than 1,000 people from around the world attended the virtual LGBTQ+ Health Care Conference on March 24-26, 2022.
 The event is designed for health care professionals, learners, researchers, patients, community organizations and interested community members seeking to better understand the unique health care needs within the LGBTQ+ population.

 Health care providers need to develop the skills to establish rapport, recognize barriers to medical care, identify unique health care risks and, above all, provide top-quality care to members of the growing LGBTQ+ community, said IU School of Medicine Dean Jay L. Hess, MD, PhD, MHSA.

 “As health care providers, it is our responsibility and privilege to provide the best possible care for every single person who comes to us.
 That takes a team effort,” he said.

-Keynote speaker Carl Streed Jr., MD, MPH, assistant professor in the Boston University School of Medicine and research lead for the Center for Transgender Medicine and Surgery at Boston Medical Center, spoke on “Practicing in Hostile Times.”
+2022 keynote speaker Carl Streed Jr., MD, MPH, assistant professor in the Boston University School of Medicine and research lead for the Center for Transgender Medicine and Surgery at Boston Medical Center, spoke on “Practicing in Hostile Times.”
 According to FBI statistics, hate crimes are on the rise, and 20 percent of those are related to sexual orientation, he noted.